Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

-Both plugins integrate with all the leading email marketing services, and the process for connecting the plugin to your email list management service is equally straightforward with both options.
-Be that as it may, OptinMonster has the edge because it supports a wider range of services.
+Both plugins integrate with all of the leading email marketing services, and the process for connecting the plugin to your email list management service is equally straightforward with both options.
+Be that as it may, OptinMonster has the edge, as it supports a wider range of services.
 However, Bloom has been adding support for more services with each update, so may well catch up soon.

 Verdict: OptinMonster wins based on the larger number of email marketing services currently supported.

 Usability: Ease of Use